 Words do not always suffice to express the discoveries I make.
 So I use art.
 My heart discerns what is good, my hands express it.
 May you be inspired by my creations and encouraged to continue your walk.

-When I graduated a master’s degree in Industrial Design in 2013, I remembered my passion for working with my hands.
+When I graduated a master’s degree in Industrial Design in 2013, I felt drawn toward expressing creativity with my hands.
+Something I used to do a lot when I was younger.
 That year, I made my first wooden artwork; a world map.
 Since then, I have designed many world maps and other 3D panels.

 The majority of my portfolio consists of 3D panels.
-Over my career, I have developed a unique art style, using wood to create 3D images.
+In these first years of my career as an artist, I have developed a unique art style, using wood to create 3D images.
 With this style I have designed and created world maps, cityscapes and other images.